erwango/blesensor/README.rst

 * Download the Project
 * Go into the "app" directory
-* Build it like this : $ west build -b nucleo_wb55rg
+* Build it like this: $ west build -b nucleo_wb55rg

 * Set the shield on your board
 * Run the generated build in your board (drag and drop zephyr.bin generated or